 - Daily classroom sessions covering college level tactics, systems of play, video instruction and match analysis

 - NIKE Sparq testing and training

-- Attend a professional soccer match on Saturday night and perform a match analysis (included in tuition)
+- Attend a professional soccer match on Saturday night and perform a match analysis (when available)

 - Nightly 11v11 matches